 I’ve been meaning to write this Babystyle Oyster 2 review for a long time.
 A really long time.
-I don’t even know how long I’ve had my Oyster 2 pushchair now, but it must be around two years – and even a year ago I told my husband that meant I couldn’t possibly photograph it for a review because it was not looking its best.
-Of course, he made me see sense with his logic: surely if you guys are going to read a Babystyle Oyster 2 review, you want it to be written by somebody who has owned the thing for longer than a week, right?
+I don’t even know how long ago we bought our Oyster 2 pushchair now, but it must be around two years – and even a year ago I told my husband that meant I couldn’t possibly photograph it for a review because it was not looking its best.
+Thankfully, he made me see sense with his logic: surely if you guys are going to read a Babystyle Oyster 2 review, you want it to be written by somebody who has owned the thing for longer than a week, right?

 Right.
 So here, it is: my Babystyle Oyster 2 review, in all it’s battered glory…